fabien-h/acta/docs/README.md

 `Acta.subscribeState()` must be called inside with a component reference.
 Usually in the `componentDidMount()` method.
 The component will then be explicitely subscribed to the state.
 Each time the state is set from anywhere in the application (even cross tabs), the callback will be triggered and pass the new value.

+The simple way to call `subscribeState` is to pass a state key.
+When a `dispatchedState` is called, the state of the component will be set to the disptached value.

+If you need a more custom behaviour, you can pass a callback that will pass the updated value as only argument.

 > If you pass `this` - as the context of the current component - in a closure, you can subscrive from anywhere.
 But this is not recommended.
 As is would make code harder to read.

 **Example**